Retirement Savings Plan (RSP) - Individual RIP

 General case

-You can unlock your individual PER as soon as possible on the date of receipt of your retirement pension or when you have reached the legal retirement age (between 62 and 64 years depending on your year of birth).
+You can unlock your individual PER as soon as possible on the date you receive your retirement pension or when you have reached the legal retirement age (between 62 and 64 depending on your year of birth).

-You then have the choice to request that the savings accumulated in your individual RIP be paid:
+You then have the choice to request that the savings accumulated in your individual PER be paid:

-The same applies to salary savings (profit-sharing, participation, abundances, value-sharing premium, company valuation-sharing premium, CET days) which may be transferred to your individual PER.
+The same applies to employee savings (profit-sharing, participation, contributions, value-sharing premium, company valuation-sharing premium, CET days) that may be transferred to your individual PER.

-The capital may be paid in one or more installments.
+The capital can be paid in one or more installments.

-However, the capital payment will not be possible if you have already opted for a life annuity payment at the beginning of the plan.
+However, the capital payment will not be possible if you have already opted definitively to open the plan for a life annuity payment.

-You can collect your savings, in the form of a one-time payment, early in the following cases:
+You can recover your savings, in the form of a one-time payment, in advance in the following cases:

-• Disability (you, your children, your spouse or Civil partnership partner)
+• Disability (2nd or 3rd category) if you are disabled, or your children, spouse or Civil partnership partner

 • Death of your spouse or Civil partnership partner

-• Over-indebtedness (in this case, the over-indebtedness commission must make the request)
+• Over-indebtedness (in this case, the over-indebtedness commission must apply)

-• Termination of self-employed activity following a judgment on winding up by a court
+• Termination of self-employed activity following a judgment of judicial liquidation

 • Acquisition of the principal residence (but in this case the rights resulting from compulsory payments remain blocked).

-To request the early release of the RIP, you should send a letter, preferably recommended, to the managing body, with the following elements:
+To request the early release of the PER, you must send a letter, preferably recommended, to the managing body, with the following elements:

 • Proof of identity